DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

   * Create `htdocs/typo3conf/Credentials.php` with all the security critical data like database credentials.
     A example is given in Credentials.php.inst in the repo root.
   * Create an encryption key and insert the key in the Credentials.php (don't store security critical data in git).
-  * Optionaly enable some improvements in the extension configuration of MK TOOLS. we recommend to enable the following features:
+  * Optionaly enable some improvements in the extension configuration of MKTOOLS.
-      * pageNotFoundHandling
-        Adjust pageNotFound_handling in LocalConfiguration.php.
-See [MK TOOLS Documentation](https://github.com/DMKEBUSINESSGMBH/typo3-mktools/blob/master/Documentation/Utilities/PageNotFoundHandling/Index.md)
-      * seoRobotsMetaTagActive
   * install gridelements or a similar extension
   * install static_info_tables if needed.
 The current version 6.4.3 is buggy as the static import fails as soon as a extension is installed, that enhances the static_countries database table (@see https://forge.typo3.org/issues/82132) like mklib does.
-As a workaround deinstall mklib temporarily for inserting the static data of static_info_tables.
+As a workaround uninstall mklib temporarily for inserting the static data of static_info_tables.
   * set up scheduler tasks for mklog DevLog WatchDog (recommended: check for errors and above every 5 minutes, check for notices and above two times a day)
   * adjust content of fehler.html (used as ErrorDocument for 5xx errors and in case of pageUnavailable handling of TYPO3)
   * provide the following pages in TYPO3: 404.html (used as ErrorDocument in htaccess and as 404 page for default page not found handling) and /fehler (used in htaccess as ErrorDocuments)